-And don’t forget the great collection of photographs maintained on Flickr by Laura Kohl.
-Again, you should write to Laura or to the Jonestown Institute if you want to use them in any sort of publication.
+And don’t forget the great collection of photographs initially maintained on Flickr by Laura Kohl.
+Queries should now be sent to Rebecca Moore of the Jonestown Institute if you want to use them in any sort of publication.
 They will freely give permission for what is in the public domain, but some photos may belong to the California Historical Society and CHS permission is needed to use those.

 A hidden treasure on the Alternative Considerations website is the link titled “Jonestown Research.”
 Most of the items in this section were created by Don Beck, with assistance from Tim Carter, Laura Kohl and others.